 9.4.1.4 Capability Information field

-The Critical Update Flag subfield is reserved except when the Capability Information field is carried in a Beacon or a Probe Response frame transmitted by an AP of an AP MLD.
+The Critical Update Flag subfield is reserved except when the Capability Information field is carried in a Beacon or a Probe Response frame transmitted by an AP affiliated with an AP MLD. (#1237)

-An AP of an AP MLD sets the Critical Update Flag subfield to 1 if there is a change to a value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP in the same AP MLD.
+An AP affiliated with an AP MLD sets the Critical Update Flag subfield to 1 if there is a change to a value carried in the Change Sequence subfield of the MLD Parameters field in the Reduced Neighbor Report element for any AP affiliated with the same AP MLD.
 Otherwise the AP sets the subfield to 0.
+(See 35.3.8 (BSS parameter critical update procedure)) (#1237, 1900, 2848, 3012)

 9.4.2.71 Nontransmitted BSSID Capability element